theseunbadejo/Agu-Display/fontbakery/fontbakery-report.md

  * U+0328 COMBINING OGONEK: not included in any glyphset definition
  * U+032D COMBINING CIRCUMFLEX ACCENT BELOW: try adding syriac
  * U+032F COMBINING INVERTED BREVE BELOW: not included in any glyphset definition
- * U+0330 COMBINING TILDE BELOW: try adding one of: cherokee, math, syriac
+ * U+0330 COMBINING TILDE BELOW: try adding one of: syriac, cherokee, math
- * U+0331 COMBINING MACRON BELOW: try adding one of: cherokee, caucasian-albanian, tifinagh, gothic, syriac
+ * U+0331 COMBINING MACRON BELOW: try adding one of: caucasian-albanian, gothic, cherokee, tifinagh, syriac
  * U+0332 COMBINING LOW LINE: not included in any glyphset definition
  * U+0334 COMBINING TILDE OVERLAY: not included in any glyphset definition
  * U+0335 COMBINING SHORT STROKE OVERLAY: not included in any glyphset definition